holochain/hc-utils/crates/hc-utils/README.md

 > Note: Currently the hc-utils crate will always follow the version of hdk, when hdk version is 1.2.1, hc_utils version will be v1.2.1

+> Note: all the functions are converted to macros

 ### commit_idempotent

     Query for an existing Entry in the local source-chain matching the given EntryType name(s).
 If one exists, return it Address, otherwise commit it.